 Afor your or might be a staple in your office or home, but it can also be a useful tool to mount inside your car.
 Even the best wireless car charger isn't a totally wireless experience -- the charging dock requires power and a cable that plugs into your car's cigarette lighter or USB port -- but a wireless charging car mount is convenient when you don't want to have to plug cable into your phone every time you get in the car.
 Further, wireless charging technology is improving all the time, and wireless charging speed is faster than ever.

-Note that each wireless charger in this buyer's guide is compatible with any wireless charging enabled cell phone, whether it's an iPhone,, or other models (or any other Qi enabled device).
+Note that each wireless charger in this buyer's guide is compatible with any wireless charging enabled cell phone, whether it's an iPhone,, or other models (or any other Qi-enabled device).
 And if you're really attached to your phone case -- so long as it isn't super thick -- you can leave it on and still be able to your phone.
 Most of these chargers even double as a phone holder with an adjustable arm.
 We update this list periodically and new wireless charging technology comes to market.

-iOttie finally has an "autosense" automatic clamping wireless car charger with a phone mount -- and it's a good one.
+iOttie's "autosense" automatic clamping wireless car charger with a phone mount is one of the best out there.
+While it's fairly pricey, we've seen some nice discounts on it recently.
 The Auto Sense Automatic Clamping Qi Charging Car Phone Mount is available in a dashboard mount version or a CD and vent clip version (I tried the dashboard wireless charging mount).
 This wireless car charger mount has a nicely designed telescoping arm, a strong suction cup, and the wireless phone charging feature is compatible with most phone cases.
 You get 7.5-watt charging for an iPhone and 10-watt for Android phones, which is considered fast wireless charging.

 This Qi wireless charger comes with a dual charging USB cigarette lighter adapter.
-My only gripe -- and it's a small one -- is that the included cable is Micro USB and not USB Type-C. Once the cable is plugged in to the wireless car charger you can basically forget about it, but if the cable accidentally becomes unplugged (which does happen), it's easier to plug in a USB-C cable for phone charging, especially when you're driving.
+My only gripe -- and it's a small one -- is that the included cable is Micro-USB and not USB Type-C. Once the cable is plugged in to the wireless car charger you can basically forget about it, but if the cable accidentally becomes unplugged (which does happen), it's easier to plug in a USB-C cable for phone charging, especially when you're driving.

-This wireless car charger mount is one of the more popular generic wireless car chargers with an autosensing telescopic arm, and I thought it worked well overall, attaching securely to my car vent mount and giving my smartphone a quick charge.
-I liked that the wireless car charger came with both a phone mount for my dashboard and an air vent mount.
-Note that to get fast charging, you will need a power adapter that supports it (not included).
+This wireless car charger mount is one of the more popular generic wireless car chargers with an autosensing telescopic arm, and the original version I tried worked well overall, attaching securely to my car vent mount and giving my smartphone a quick charge.
+I liked that the wireless car charger came with both a phone mount for my dashboard and an air-vent mount (if you want just the air-vent mount, there is a air-vent only version that costs $30).

 For your wireless phone to work with a magnetic car mount, you either need a case with some metal built into it (which I have) or you can attach one of the included slim stick-on metal plates to the back of your phone (stick it toward the bottom so it doesn't interfere with the wireless charging circuitry in the middle of it).
 You can even cover the plate with your phone case, but make sure the case isn't too thick or your phone won't stick to the charger mount.